slazeRnet/JavaScript/readme.md

 update(a);   // the _contents_ of 'a' are changed
 ```

+## 1.2.
+Polyfill
+- A source code that is a substitute for an API
+In web development, a polyfill is code that implements a feature on web browsers that do not support the feature.
+Most often, it refers to a JavaScript library that implements an HTML5 or CSS web standard, either an established standard on older browsers, or a proposed standard on existing browsers.
 ---
 # 2. Design Patterns
 - This is a simple and common design pattern in JavaScript.
 Factory is a creational design pattern allowing us to abstract away object creation implementation details from the outside world.
 Express does this by only exporting the factory.